Effective 11 July 2006

 Article VII: Amendments and Revisions

-Proposed revisions or amendments to the bylaws shall be distributed in writing to all members at least one week before the first official reading.
-There shall be three readings, during three consecutive meetings, preceding a vote to amend the bylaws or to accept a revision of the bylaws.
+Proposed revisions or amendments to the bylaws shall be distributed to all members at least five business days before the first official reading.
+There shall be two readings, during two consecutive meetings, preceding a vote to amend the bylaws or to accept a revision of the bylaws.

 These bylaws as amended or revised shall become effective when ratified by the Council as determined by this Article and approved by the Vice Chancellor for Administration and Chief Human Resource Officer.

 Section 3.
-Approval / Disapproval by Vice-Chancellor for Administration.
+Approval / Disapproval by Vice Chancellor for Administration.

 In the case of revision, the Vice Chancellor for Administration shall approve the Document, article by article.
 If an article is not approved, the Vice-Chancellor for Administration and Chief Human Resource Officer shall explain to the Council or Council liaison the reasons for the disapproval and make suggestions concerning the article.
 The Council may then modify the article for approval or submit a new article for consideration.
 If an amendment to the bylaws is disapproved by the Vice Chancellor for Administration and Chief Human Resource Officer, that person shall explain to the Council or Council liaison the reasons for the disapproval and make suggestions concerning the amendment.
-The Council may then modify the amendment and resubmit it to the Vice-Chancellor for Administration and Chief Human Resource Officer.
+The Council may then modify the amendment and resubmit it to the Vice Chancellor for Administration and Chief Human Resource Officer.